Review SparkFun's pages on Analog to Digital Conversion, Voltage Dividers, Intro to Capacitance , Capacitors, and Series and Parallel Circuits.

 Read chapters 5 and 6 of Making Things Move

 Write code for the Useless Box using Class Structure.
-Code
+Lab Code, use Exercise 5.

 Finish the Useless Box.